-Ulcerative colitis (UC) is a long-term inflammatory bowel disease (IBD) that can affect the texture, composition, and frequency of stools.
-Diarrhea and blood in stool are symptoms of UC, but constipation may also occur.
+Ulcerative colitis (UC) is a long-term inflammatory bowel disease (IBD) that can affect stool texture, composition, and frequency.
+Diarrhea and blood in stool are UC symptoms, but constipation may also occur.

-In people with UC, the large intestine, or colon, becomes inflamed and develops small, pus-producing ulcers.
+In people with UC, the large intestine, or colon, becomes inflamed to the point that severe ulcerations can develop.
 These ulcers can also develop in the rectum.

 The type of stool symptoms people experience will depend on the location of the inflammation and ulceration within the colon.

 This article outlines the various UC stool symptoms, along with the possible treatment options.

 Doctors may use the Bristol Stool Chart to help a person recognize healthy bowel movements or identify possible problems.

 The stool changes that occur in UC are due to inflammation.
 Over time, inflammation can damage the lining of the large intestine.

-People with UC may experience painful abdominal cramps and a frequent need to empty the bowels.
+People with UC may experience painful abdominal cramps and a frequent need to empty their bowels.

-According to the Crohn’s and Colitis Foundation (CFF), a person with UC may also experience the following symptoms:
+According to the Crohn’s and Colitis Foundation, a person with UC may also experience the following symptoms:

 - stool containing mucus or blood